How to Dissolve a Nonprofit Corporation in California

 • how to respond to claims against the nonprofit after dissolution.

-In addition, your articles of incorporation or bylaws may contain rules that apply instead of, or along with, state law.
-You are strongly encouraged to consult with a lawyer to obtain additional information on these and other points.
+In addition, your articles of incorporation or bylaws might contain rules that apply instead of, or along with, state law.
+You're strongly encouraged to consult with a lawyer to obtain additional information on these and other points related to your nonprofit's dissolution and winding up.

 Get Professional Help